Toggle: English / Spanish

 An abnormal result may mean your baby has:

-- A gene or chromosome problem, such as Down syndrome and many others
+- A gene or chromosome problem, such as Down syndrome or other abnormalities

 - Birth defects that involve the spine or brain, such as spina bifida